 One of the biggest reasons people do not use their back porch is because it is too hot in the sun.
 A pergola or shade sail solves that problem and makes your porch usable even in the middle of summer.

 A shade sail is the easiest and most affordable option.
 You attach it between three or four anchor points — fence posts, wall hooks, or freestanding poles — and it creates a triangular canopy of shade over your seating area.
 Look for shade sails made from HDPE fabric.
 They block up to 95% of UV rays, allow air to pass through so they do not trap heat, and drain quickly after rain.
+For a full comparison of every patio roofing option including costs and permit requirements see our patio roofing ideas guide which covers everything from shade sails to permanent attached structures.

 15. Plant a Container Garden on Your Porch Steps